 What is Ramadan?

 The month of Ramadan (Arabic: رَمَضَان) is the ninth month of the Islamic calendar and is the holiest month.
+The IRamadan (Arabic: رَمَضَان) is the ninth month of the Islamic calendar and is the holiest month.
 The Islamic calendar is lunar—relying on the phases of the moon to count the days of the month.
 Naturally, sometimes the month fluctuates between 29 and 30.
-Muslims eagerly anticipate spotting the crescent the evening before the beginning of the month of Ramadan. the sighting of the new crescent Moon marks the start of the month.
+Muslims eagerly anticipate spotting the crescent the evening before the beginning of the month of Ramadan.
+The sighting of the new crescent Moon marks the start of the month.
 On occasions like the beginning of the month of Ramadan or the night of Eid (Islamic Holiday), Muslims eagerly anticipate spotting the new crescent.

 The month of Ramadan is a blessed month.
 It is the month in which the Holy Quran was revealed.
 In this blessed month, Muslims also believe that all holy books were revealed in this blessed month, such as the Book of Abraham, the Book of David, the Torah, and the Bible.
 Hadiths indicate the various titles of this month indicating its significance.
 Amongst the titles given are: